TouK/nussknacker/demo/docker/README.md

 * Env variable CODE_LOCATION has to point to jar with model.
   You can set it in .env file.
     * Sample file (.env) is provided.
 It assumes that jar with model is located in /tmp/code-assembly.jar
-    * getSampleAssembly.sh (./downloadSampleAssembly.sh ([version]) script is also provided.
+    * ./downloadSampleAssembly.sh ([version]) script is also provided.
 It can build sample model or downloaded released version.
 * docker-compose up :)